Governance, Safety and Privacy Challenges in Religious Institutions

 Josephine Heesh, Partner, Carroll & O'Dea Lawyers

-Josephine has built a distinguished 40-year career as a solicitor, specializing in supporting religious, charitable, and philanthropic organizations.
-Her expertise spans setting up structures, designing governance, managing systems, and advising on tax and property law issues.
+Josephine has built a distinguished 45year career as a solicitor, specializing in supporting religious, charitable, philanthropic and other not-for-profit organizations.
+Her expertise includes setting up their structures, designing and advising on their governance, long term planning to ensure their ongoing mission and charitable purpose and advising on tax and property law issues.
 Josephine's educational background includes a Bachelor of Arts and Bachelor of Laws from the University of Sydney, followed by a Master of Laws.
 Her professional journey includes significant roles such as becoming a partner at Carroll & O’Dea Lawyers and a Graduate Member of the Australian Institute of Company Directors.
 She has served on various boards, including The Catholic Weekly Newspaper and Kincoppal Rose Bay School, and chaired the Sancta Sophia College Council for a decade.
-Currently, she contributes to the North Sydney Retirement Trust and OLSH Overseas Aid Incorporated, demonstrating her ongoing commitment to community service.
+Currently, she is a board member of the North Sydney Retirement Trust which operates James Milson Village at North Sydney and Woolwich and is a committee member of OLSH Overseas Aid Incorporated, demonstrating her ongoing commitment to community service.

 Fr Brian Lucas, National Director at Catholic Mission